-Self-assessment constitutes a facet of a performance review that offers learners, teachers, and educational providers the opportunity to self-reflect, identify their strengths and limitations, and subsequently lead to personal, professional, or institutional growth through action.
+- Citizen ScienceResearch conducted with participation from the general public, or amateur/non-professional researchers or participants for science, social science and many other disciplines. - Self-assessment constitutes a facet of a performance review which offersSelf-Assessmentlearners, teachers and educational providers the opportunity to self-reflect, identifying their strengths and limitations, subsequently leading to personal, professional or institutional growth through action.

-Standards

-Measurable criteria that provide the basis for forming judgments concerning the performance of a learning-related event.
+Standards Measurable criteria that provide the basis for forming judgments concerning the performance of a learning-related event.